Phileosopher/commonplace/understanding-certainty.md

 We start to believe when we [value](decisions.md) one thing as [true](reality.md) over another thing.

+APPLICATION: The only way we can prepare our minds for maximum [understanding](understanding.md) is by opening it up to *all* possibilities.
+While it's uncomfortable, all we have to do is convert every inner statement into a question to create an [inner conflict](conflicts-inner.md) about it.

 As children, we start with 100% certainty about various things, but our beliefs become a spectrum as we gain [understanding](understanding.md):

 1. A [deterrence](safety.md)-based [fear](mind-feelings-fear.md) of worse alternatives.